jaredfholgate/tokenizr.net/README.md

 # tokenizr.net
-Pet project for tokenization of strings for security in apps.
+C# project for tokenization of strings for security in apps.